 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

-Journal of Low Frequency Noise, Vibration and Active Control is an open access, peer-reviewed journal.
+International Journal of Micro Air Vehicles is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 Publication costs of the journal are covered by the collection of article processing charges which are paid by the funder, institution or author of each manuscript upon acceptance.
 There is no charge for submitting a paper to the journal.

 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons licence.

 The APC for this journal is $2000 USD.

 Original Research Article

 Manuscripts should not normally exceed 10,000 words.
 The main body of the paper is to be preceded by an abstract of less than 150 words, as well as a list of 4 to 8 keywords.

 Following a preliminary triage to eliminate submissions unsuitable for International Journal of Micro Air Vehicles all papers are sent out for review.
 The covering letter is important.
 To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.
 The journal’s policy is to have manuscripts reviewed by at least two expert reviewers.